trilitech/tezos-developer-docs/docs/unity/quickstart.md

 }
 ```

-For a complete example of creating tokens, see the file `Tutorials/ContractAndMinting/Scripts/MintToken.cs` and the ContractAndMinting tutorial scene.
+For an example, see the [ContractAndMinting tutorial scene](./scenes/#contractandminting-scene).

 ## Transferring tokens